 Good Samaritan TriHealth Hospital is the oldest and largest private teaching hospital in the Cincinnati area.
 As part of our ongoing commitment to providing excellent care to the patients we serve, we seek and accept outside appraisal of all our facilities and patient care practices.
 As an institution, Good Samaritan TriHealth Hospital was last fully surveyed and accredited by The Joint Commission in January, 2019.
 Results of the survey found no conditional deficiencies.
 The PGY1 Pharmacy Residency program at Good Samaritan TriHealth Hospital was last fully surveyed and accredited by the American Society of Health-System Pharmacists in April, 2016.
-The PGY2 Internal Medicine Pharmacy Residency program was last surveyed and accredited in August 2020.
+The PGY2 Internal Medicine Pharmacy Residency program is in candidate status for accreditation for the residency year beginning July, 2019, and anticipates a full survey by ASHP in the spring of 2020.